 You can aggregate Ad Analytics Data or Page Analytics Data across multiple Account Managers (“Aggregated Data”) to determine methods to optimize marketer results from LinkedIn advertising or Pages; provided that: (i) you maintain the specific, segregated data regarding each Account Manager’s LinkedIn advertising and Pages accounts confidential and you do not disclose it to any third party (other than Authorized Clients); (ii) such Aggregated Data does not include any MDP User Data (as defined below); (iii) such Aggregated Data would not allow any third party to identify or infer any Account Manager or any user of any LinkedIn Service (or data specific to any Account Manager or user of any LinkedIn Service); (iv) you use and disclose such Aggregated Data only for the purpose of providing reporting to your Clients relating to optimization of marketer results from LinkedIn advertising or Pages; and (v) any such use and/or disclosure is agreed to by the Authorized Clients associated with such Ad Analytics Data or Page Analytics Data.

 b.
-Audience Data.
-You represent and warrant that you have all necessary rights and a legal basis under all applicable privacy and data protection laws and regulations for the transfer of Audience Data to LinkedIn in connection with Matched Audiences.
+Audience and Offline Conversions Data.
+You represent and warrant that you have all necessary rights and a legal basis under all applicable privacy and data protection laws and regulations for the transfer of Audience Data and Offline Conversions Data to LinkedIn in connection with Matched Audiences and Offline Conversions, as applicable.

 d.
 Organization Profile Data.
 If you receive access to any organization profile data from a Page (“Organization Profile Data”), including name, logo, or location of the subject organization, you can only use and disclose such Organization Profile Data to identify the organization in connection with the MDP services you are providing to your Clients or to manage Pages on behalf of Authorized Clients.
 Specifically, you must not use any Organization Profile Data in connection with any product or service unrelated to the MDP Integration (including any product or service that competes with any LinkedIn Service).